-Our company culture is inspired by small town, upper-Midwest values like honesty, integrity and hard work.
+Our company culture is inspired by small town, upper-Midwest values like teamwork, integrity and passion.
 Smart, articulate and willing to take on any challenge, our employees seize upon each day’s opportunities to improve upon yesterday’s successes.

-All 50 plus individuals are fully trained, and for our cell-based manufacturing process to work, the majority (98%) are cross-trained in multiple disciplines.
+All 60 plus individuals are fully trained, and for our cell-based manufacturing process to work, our entire team is cross-trained in multiple disciplines.
 This layered expertise allows for an easy transfer of manpower when schedules and circumstances dictate.

 A U.S. Naval Academy graduate in engineering, former Navy pilot, instructor and Naval Reserve Captain, Denny Rutledge retired from the Navy after 26 years of service.
 After leaving active duty, he entered the corporate world in a big way, founding Heartland Components in Alexandria, MN.
 He and partner Keith Anderson started Heartland doing engineering, machining and assembly for Fortune 500 companies throughout the upper Midwest.
 In 1982, they sold Heartland to ITW, the worldwide leader in functional gear inspection and gear burnishing.
 About the same time, Denny Rutledge transferred to Chicago to head a defense-related division of ITW, which he managed from 1985 until 1991.